wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 While it is true that the issue facing such smart contract wallet, can be circumvented by making sure users sign a metatx gasLimit (called `safeTxGas` in Gnosis case) higher than normally necessary, this is not ideal and we should aim to move the security of wallet in the smart contract code as much as possible.

-With current Gnosis Safe implementation, the User Interface need to do extra work (increase the amount of gas to be signed by the user) to ensure users are safe against malicious relayers.
+Indeed, with current Gnosis Safe implementation, the User Interface need to do extra work (increase the amount of gas to be signed by the user) to ensure users are safe against malicious relayers.

 You can imagine building such interface on IPFS (so that users can trust it does not change) that ensure extra gas is given but then if opcode pricing change, the interface might become vulnerable.